 A fibrolamellar carcinoma is a rare type of hepatocellular carcinoma that usually affects relatively young adults.
 It is not caused by preexisting cirrhosis or hepatitis B or C and has no other known risk factors.
 People with fibrolamellar carcinoma usually fare better than those with other types of hepatocellular carcinoma.
 Many live several years after this cancer is removed.

 A hepatoblastoma is a relatively common cancer in infants.
-Occasionally, it occurs in older children and may produce hormones (called gonadotropins) that result in early (precocious) puberty (see Problems in Adolescents: Early Puberty).
+Occasionally, it occurs in older children and may produce hormones (called gonadotropins) that result in early (precocious) puberty (see see Early Puberty).
 No cause has been identified.
 Health may generally deteriorate, and a mass may be felt in the upper right part of the abdomen.

 An angiosarcoma is a rare cancer originating in the blood vessels of the liver.
 An angiosarcoma may be caused by exposure to vinyl chloride in the workplace, as occurs in the manufacture of polyvinyl chloride (PVC), or by exposure to arsenic.
 However, in most people, no cause is identified.

 A hepatoblastoma is usually suspected when doctors feel a large mass in the upper right part of an infant's abdomen and the infant's health is deteriorating.
 Results of blood tests to measure levels of alpha-fetoprotein levels and imaging tests may help doctors make the diagnosis.